There are so many freelance careers out there to choose from that sometimes overwhelm of ideas can be a problem.

 Even though the tool appears to do everything I need, I was seriously hesitant when I checked out their Instagram and saw they barely had 1000 followers (at the time of this writing).
 What kind of social media tool that claims to have over 10,000+ brands using them only has 1000 followers on Instagram?
 It gave me pause before buying.

 And this is why social proof can be powerful.

-Showing up and taking a task that’s important off a business owner’s plate will ensure you always have clients.
-And social media is an ongoing task so you can lock in long-term clients and great stability.
+Showing up and taking a task that’s important off of a business owner’s plate will ensure you always have clients.
+And social media is an ongoing task so you can lock in long-term clients and have great stability.

 2. Advertising on the big networks (Facebook, Instagram, YouTube, Google).